The Early Warning Signs of Reading Difficulty

 If you think your child is showing signs of an early problems, trust your instincts and take action.
 The longer you wait to intervene, the longer it takes for children to show measurable progress.
 The NIH studies show that children who receive help in fourth grade take “four times as long to improve the same skills by the same amount” as children who receive help in kindergarten.
 If your child is falling behind their peers, take action.
 By addressing gaps in a child’s literacy awareness early, you can help reduce the likelihood they have problems later on.

 That said – there is hope for all readers, regardless of their age.
-If your older child is showing signs of reading struggles, there are still effective interventions they can use to make real gains.
-By understanding and addressing the 9 causes of reading difficulty, you can help your child learn to read.
+If your older child is showing signs of reading struggles, or even if you know an adult who still has reading frustrations, there are still effective interventions they can use to make real gains.

 3. Decode, decode, decode